 With more than 9,000 state, local, and district-level jurisdictions imposing sales and use taxes, combined with varying tax laws among the states, companies often overlook opportunities for savings that can affect their bottom line.
 A sales and use tax refund review can help your business identify these missed opportunities by securing sales tax refunds and avoiding overpayments in the future.

-The objective is to secure overpaid sales and use tax refund by reviewing company’s purchase-related information—such as fixed assets and accounts payable data along with related invoices—for the last three to four years.
+The objective is to secure overpaid sales and use tax refund by reviewing a company’s purchase-related information—such as fixed assets and accounts payable data along with related invoices—for the last three-to-four years.

 The following manufacturing exemptions are typical opportunities for savings:

 - Manufacturing equipment directly used in the manufacturing or processing

 - Wrapping and packaging materials purchased for resale

 - Federal and state government purchase-related exemptions

 - Nontaxable services

 The Colorado Aviation Development Zone Tax Credit is available to businesses located inside an aviation development zone airport that do aircraft manufacturing, maintenance, repair, completion, or modification.